Uterine polyps at a glance

 When these symptoms are severe, the woman should visit her doctor, as these may also indicate endometrial cancer.

-Uterine polyps can also cause infertility or, possibly, miscarriages by preventing the fertilized egg from implanting in the uterine wall correctly.
+These polyps can also cause infertility or, possibly, miscarriages by preventing the fertilized egg from implanting in the uterine wall correctly.
+Research published by the National Institutes of Health indicates that endometrial (uterine) polyps are a factor in about 35% of female infertility.

 Treatment of uterine polyps